Almond Eye: Autumn

-On 25 November the filly was matched against male opposition to contest the 38th running of the Japan Cup over 2400 metres at Tokyo in which he was partnered Lemaire and started the odds-on favourite.
+On 25 November the filly was matched against male opposition to contest the 38th running of the Japan Cup over 2400 metres at Tokyo in which she was partnered Lemaire and started as the odds-on favourite.
 In the build-up to the race Kunieda said "She did seem a bit lightheaded after the Shuka Sho and she ran a temperature for a bit but quickly recovered.
 She looks leaner than she did before her last race, but she’s relaxed and her responses are good".
 Her thirteen opponents included Cheval Grand (winner of the race in 2017), Satono Diamond, Satono Crown, Capri, Suave Richard and Kiseki (Kikuka Sho).
 After tracking the front-runners the filly turned into the straight in second place behind Kiseki, who had set a very strong pace.
 She moved up alongside Kiseki 200 metres from the finish and drew away in the closing stages to win by one and three quarter lengths with a gap of three and a half lengths back to Suave Richard in third.
-The winning time of 2:20.6 broke the existing race record by 1.5 seconds.
+The winning time of 2:20.6 broke the existing race record by 1.5 seconds, a record that stood until the 2025 Japan Cup when Irish bred French trained Calandagan ran a 2:20.3.
 Lemaire commented "Today I was a little bit anxious, but I think we saw the best Almond Eye in the race and it was a great show...
 This is a very special filly as I keep telling the press in Japan that she is “Perfect” –her ability, temperament, she can adapt and race from any position".
-The winning time of 2:20.6 is a world record over 2,400 meters on turf.

 In January 2019, Almond Eye was unanimously voted Japanese Horse of the Year and Best Three-Year-Old Filly at the JRA Awards for 2018.
 In the 2018 World's Best Racehorse Rankings Almond Eye was rated the best three-year-old filly in the world (level with Alpha Centauri) and the eleventh best horse of any age or sex.